Wolves send Wiggins to Warriors for Russell in scorer swap - WHIZ News

 Wiggins, who was acquired from Cleveland the summer he was drafted in a trade that sent Kevin Love to the Cavaliers, never fulfilled his potential with the Wolves.
 He’s a shooting and slashing wing with the athleticism and frame to dominate on the perimeter, averaging 22.4 points this season.
 That’s an uptick from the past two years, but he’s still been capped by a pattern of inconsistency.
 He’s largely been a defensive liability, too, for a team that has persistently ranked among the easiest to score against in the league.
 The 6-foot-7 Wiggins is in the second season of a five-year, $147 million deal.

-The Timberwolves, who have lost 13 straight games, have bottomed out in their first year under president of basketball operations Gersson Rosas as he attempts to remake the roster for a faster-paced, 3-point-heavy offense as directed by rookie coach Ryan Saunders.
+The Timberwolves, who have lost 13 straight games, have bottomed out in their first year under Rosas as he attempts to remake the roster for a faster-paced, 3-point-heavy offense as directed by rookie coach Ryan Saunders.

 When he was hired last spring, Rosas dismissed the notion of trading Wiggins and doubled down on the organization’s desire to continue to invest in his improvement.
 Wiggins is close to Saunders, and his skill set fit better with the new system.